ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 {: #delete-glb-monitor-options}

 GLB_MON_ID
-:   The ID of global load balancer monitor.
+:   The ID of a global load balancer monitor.
 Required.

 -i, --instance
 :   Instance name or ID.
-If not set, the context instance specified by `dns instance-target INSTANCE` is used.
+If not set, the context instance that is specified by `dns instance-target INSTANCE` is used.

 -f, --force
 :   Delete load balancer monitor without prompting for confirmation.